Information for New Members

 the R&A rules and for the competition draws and processing of results.

 The Lady Captain with the Ladies Committee organises the ladies section, officiates at club functions

 The Vice-captain is the captain elect and deputises for the captain when required.

 The immediate Past-captain – last years Captain.

-Seniors Group at Whetstone.
+by the Seniors Group at Whetstone.
 See the seniors notice board or contact a member of the Senior’s

 In Regard to Handicaps --

-Under the C.O.N.G.U system of handicapping, there are several obligations on handicap holders:-
+Under the World Handicap System of handicapping, there are several obligations on handicap holders:-

 1 To have only one handicap.